-- To provide upper extremity function in individuals with nerve damage (eg, spinal cord injury or poststroke), or - To improve ambulation in individuals with foot drop caused by congenital disorders (eg, cerebral palsy) or nerve damage (eg, post-stroke, or in those with multiple sclerosis), or - As a technique to provide ambulation in individuals with spinal cord injury.
+- To provide upper extremity function in patients with nerve damage (eg, spinal cord injury or poststroke), or - To improve ambulation in patients with foot drop caused by congenital disorders (eg, cerebral palsy) or nerve damage (eg, post-stroke, or in those with multiple sclerosis), or - As a technique to provide ambulation in patients with spinal cord injury.

-Functional electrical stimulation devices for exercise in individuals with spinal cord injury is considered INVESTIGATIONAL.
+Functional electrical stimulation devices for exercise in patients with spinal cord injury is considered INVESTIGATIONAL.